FE8Dev/FE8RProject/FE8_arsenals.md

 ## *Bow*

-A bow that starts using both Strength and Skill and after the first upgrade gains effectiveness against horses and uses Magic too.
+A bow that uses Magic and Skill for damage instead of Strength and after the first upgrade gains effectiveness against Horses and inflicts Seared.

-Its last version also becomes effective against Infantry and Dragon units and has a skill that makes attack always hit if an enemy was killed by initiating combat with this weapon.
+Its fourth version has a skill that makes attack always hit if an enemy was killed by initiating combat with this weapon.

+Its last version also becomes effective against Infantry and Dragon units and gets the Wind element(effective against Flying and Seared enemies).

 ## Sword